wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 </details>

 ### What does this do? <!-- omit in toc -->
 This requires multi-factor authentication for users Azure AD Identity Protection has determined to be at a high risk level of being compromised (such as through leaked credentials).
 This allows these users to be challenged with MFA, which if successful, requires that they change their password.
-Enhancing security by requiring automatically that users with compromised accounts and identified with action taken.
+Enhancing security by requiring automatically that users with compromised accounts are identified with action taken.

 _This can be customised to increase or decrease the risk appetite for triggering the password change and also whether the user is blocked instead._
 _A user without MFA configured, will not be allowed to configure MFA when at risk._